- Jim Leaviss is a talented and experienced bond manager and has the support of a strong fixed income team at M&G

 - This fund is on our Wealth Shortlist of funds chosen by our analysts for their long-term performance potential

 The manager aims to generate a combination of income and growth over the long-term.
 But as income isn’t a priority it might not suit portfolios invested for a high level of income.

-The fund could be invested in alongside equity funds for a diverse source of income, or combined with more UK-focused bond funds to add geographical diversification to fixed income portfolios
+The fund could be invested in alongside equity funds for a diverse source of income, or combined with more UK-focused bond funds to add geographical diversification to fixed income portfolios.

 Jim Leaviss starts with his 'bigger picture' macroeconomic outlook.
 This includes forming a view on economic growth, interest rates and inflation globally.
-This helps him to decide how much to invest in different areas of the bond market.
-Leaviss is responsible for how the funds allocates money to different types of bonds and currencies.
+This helps him decide how much to invest in different areas of the bond market.
+Leaviss is responsible for how the fund allocates money to different types of bonds and currencies.